Biochar application to soils

 • Description of any potential anomalies

-• Proof of retention sampling
+• Proof of retention sampling (if performed for that Production Batch)

 • Photos showing the date, sample ID, and amount of biochar that is included in the present Sampling Record